Natural gas vehicle: Available production cars

 Existing gasoline-powered vehicles may be converted to run on CNG or LNG, and can be dedicated (running only on natural gas) or bi-fuel (running on either gasoline or natural gas).
 However, an increasing number of vehicles worldwide are being manufactured to run on CNG.
 Until recently, the now-discontinued Honda Civic GX was the only NGV commercially available in the US market.
 More recently, Ford, General Motors and Ram Trucks have bi-fuel offerings in their vehicle lineup.
 Ford's approach is to offer a bi-fuel prep kit as a factory option and then have the customer choose an authorized partner to install the natural gas equipment.
 Choosing GM's bi-fuel option sends the HD pickups with the 6.0L gasoline engine to IMPCO in Indiana to upfit the vehicle to run on CNG.
 Ram currently is the only pickup truck manufacturer with a truly CNG factory-installed bi-fuel system available in the U.S. market.

 Outside the U.S. GM do Brasil introduced the Multipower engine in 2004, which was capable of using CNG, alcohol, and gasoline (E20-E25 blend) as fuel.
 It was used in the Chevrolet Astra 2.0 model 2005, aimed at the taxi market.
 In 2006, the Brazilian subsidiary of FIAT introduced the Fiat Siena Tetra fuel, a four-fuel car developed under Magneti Marelli of Fiat Brazil.
 This automobile can run on natural gas (CNG); 100% ethanol (E100); E20 to E25 gasoline blend, Brazil's mandatory gasoline; and pure gasoline.
 However, it is no longer available in Brazil but is used in other neighboring countries.

-In 2015, Honda announced its decision to phase out the commercialization of natural-gas-powered vehicles to focus on the development of a new generation of electrified vehicles such as hybrids, plug-in electric cars and hydrogen-powered fuel cell vehicles.
+In 2015, Honda decided to phase out the commercialization of natural-gas-powered vehicles to focus on the development of a new generation of electrified vehicles such as hybrids, plug-in electric cars and hydrogen-powered fuel cell vehicles.
 Since 2008, Honda sold about 16,000 natural gas vehicles, mainly to taxi and commercial fleets.